701 Naval Air Squadron: Special Duties (1940–1941)

-It returned to the United Kingdom, once again in Argus, and was back at RNAS Donibristle from the end of October.
+It returned to the United Kingdom, once again embarked in HMS Argus, and was back at RNAS Donibristle from the end of October.
 In November a detachment started to operate out of Stornoway harbour, Stornoway, the main town of the Western Isles, on the island of Lewis and Harris, in Scotland, although this was very soon taken over by 700 Naval Air Squadron.
 In March 1941 three aircraft were detached to RAF Sullom Voe in Shetland, to augment the existing 700 Naval Air Squadron Flight.
 701 Naval Air Squadron disbanded at RNAS Donibristle during June 1941.

 Anti-Submarine warfare (1942–1943)

-On 1 October 1942, 701 Naval Air Squadron was reformed by redesignating 700 Naval Air Squadron, (Levant) Sqn at Beirut, within the French Mandate.
+On 1 October 1942, 701 Naval Air Squadron was reformed by redesignating 700 Naval Air Squadron, (Levant) Squadron at Beirut, within the French Mandate.
 It was equipped with six Supermarine Walrus amphibious biplane.
 Operating within the control of No. 201 Group RAF, it undertook anti-submarine duties.
 Reports of U-boat activity in the area between Turkey and Cyprus saw a detachment from 701 NAS join No. 235 Wing RAF and was based at Latakia in French mandate territory.
 On 15 August 1943, 701 Naval Air Squadron disbanded at Beirut.

 By July 1943, the squadron was attached to No. 201 Group RAF for the invasion of Sicily (Operation Husky).